ultrabug/py3status/docs/user-guide/configuration.md

 Want Py3status in your beloved tmux?
 Sure!

-While Py3status is by default running using the `i3bar` format, you can change the `output_format` of the `general` section of the configuration file to get your favorite status bar in the following
+While Py3status is by default running using the `i3bar` output format, you can change the `output_format` of the `general` section of the configuration file to get your favorite status bar in the following
 programs: